cloudqubes/cloudqubes.github.io/_posts/2020-05-21-building-a-business-case-for-nfv.md

 While this option has commercial advantage, it may be more technically challenging than getting the complete solution from a single vendor.
 However, you get the opportunity of building an NFV platform without any vendor lock-in.

 NFV is a transfromation that is challenging both in technical and commercial aspects.
-We hope that the information shared here, will help you kick-start your NFV journey.
+We hope that the information shared here, will help you kick-start your NFV journey, successfully.

 Good luck...